 Red Oak Recovery® treatment center is set in the beautiful foothills outside Asheville, NC.
 Our pristine mountain setting offers abundant opportunities for healthy living and recreation.
 Young people ages 18 to 30 come to us for our gender-specific recovery program, cutting-edge treatment, healthy living and food production, and opportunities for adventure.

-If your loved one is in the grip of a drug, alcohol, or behavior addiction, call 866.457.7426 to speak with our dedicated admissions specialist.
+If your loved one is in the grip of a drug, alcohol, or behavior addiction, call 866.457.7426 to speak with our dedicated enrollment specialist.
 You’ll be assisted throughout the process with insurance verification, financing options, and enrollment help.